sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/3000 - validate-extractions.md

 Quality control the data extractions in a document type by writing validations using  [JsonLogic](https://jsonlogic.com/).
 Test extracted fields using Boolean, logic, numeric, array, string, and other operations.
 Then write your own logic based on the validations, for example:

-- pass a document extraction automatically through your pipeline if there are no errors and only 10% of warning validations fail
+- pass a document extraction automatically through your pipeline if there are no errors and 10% of warning validations fail
 - flag a document extraction for human review if 5% of error validations fail

 To write validations in the Sensible app: